dreamsxin/ext-async/README.md

 make test TESTS=test/{DIR}/
 ```

 > Warning: If you want to compile the extension on different machines (local, docker, vagrant, ...) be sure to use a fresh copy of the extensions's source code for each machine.
-The compile process will (if linux machines are involved) compile libuv into the local file `thirdparty/lib/libuv.a` and use it with the linker.
-This file cannot be shared across different machines, be sure to delete it if you (re)compile the extension using another machine!
+If that is not possible make sure that you use `make install -B` for the first compilation after a machine switch as the generated object files will not be portable between different machines.

 ### Windows